STEMI (ST Elevation Acute Myocardial Infarction): Epidemiology, Diagnosis (ECG), Criteria & Management

-The focus of this chapter is the diagnosis and management of patients with ST-elevation myocardial infarction (STEMI).
-ECG changes in acute STEMI have already been discussed in the chapter ST Elevations in Ischemia and Infarction.
-However, ECG criteria and characteristics of STEMI will be repeated below.
-Management of STEMI will be discussed in detail with emphasis on evidence-based therapies.
+Acute STEMI (ST Elevation Myocardial Infarction) is the most severe manifestation of coronary artery disease.
+This chapter deals with the pathophysiology, definitions, criteria and management of patients with acute STEMI.
+Although ECG changes in acute STEMI have been discussed previously (refer to ECG Changes in Acute Myoardial Infarction), a rehearsal is provided below.
+Management of acute STEMI will be discussed in detail with emphasis on evidence-based therapies.
 The clinical definitions and recommendations presented in this chapter are in line with guidelines issued by the American Heart Association (AHA), American College of Cardiology (ACC) and the European Society for Cardiology (ESC).
-A large body of science supports the concepts and recommendations presented in this chapter.
+A large body of evidence supports the concepts and recommendations presented in this chapter.

-Chest pain (or chest discomfort) is the hallmark of myocardial ischemia and it is particularly pronounced in patients with acute STEMI.
-The reason symptoms are more severe in patients with STEMI, as compared with NSTEMI and unstable angina (UA), is because the extent of the ischemia is greater in STEMI (i.e a larger portion of the myocardium is affected).
-For the same reason, patients with STEMI are at higher risk of malignant ventricular arrhythmias in the acute phase.
-Ventricular tachycardia (VT) and ventricular fibrillation (VF) causes the vast majority of all deaths in the acute phase of STEMI.
+Chest pain (or discomfort) is the hallmark of myocardial ischemia and it is especially pronounced in patients with acute STEMI.
+The reason symptoms are more severe in patients with STEMI, as compared with NSTEMI and unstable angina (UA), is because the extent of the ischemia is greater in STEMI (i.e a larger portion of the myocardium is ischemic).
+For the same reason, patients with STEMI are at higher risk of life-threatening ventricular arrhythmias in the acute phase.
+Ventricular tachycardia (VT) and ventricular fibrillation (VF) may occur any time after occlusion of the coronary artery.
+Indeed, ventricular tachycardia and ventricular fibrillation causes the vast majority of all deaths in the acute phase of STEMI.
 Death due to pumping failure (cardiogenic shock) is much less common in the acute phase.

-The diagnosis is often straightforward using the electrocardiogram (ECG).
-Prehospital personnel have proven to be highly capable of recognizing STEMI using the 12-lead ECG.
-Moreover, patients who utilize the EMS may have better outcomes, since several evidence-based therapies (including reperfusion) can be given in the prehospital setting.
+The diagnosis is straightforward using the electrocardiogram (ECG).
+Prehospital personnel have proven to be highly capable of recognizing STEMI using 12-lead ECG.
+Moreover, patients who utilize the EMS may have better outcomes, since several evidence-based therapies (including reperfusion) may be given in the prehospital setting.
+Obviously, measurement of cardiac troponins is not necessary to establish a diagnosis of acute STEMI; the diagnosis is based on clinical presentation (notably chest pain) and ST elevations on ECG.
+Nevertheless, cardiac troponins are always analysed once the situation allows.

 STEMI is treated with anti-ischemic agents, antithrombotic agents, anticoagulants and reperfusion (PCI or fibrinolysis).
+Reperfusion therapy is immediately needed because patients with acute STEMI have complete arterial occlusions which requires reperfusion to restore patency.
 Virtually all patients with acute STEMI should be referred to the catheterization laboratory for angiography with the intend to perform PCI (percutaneous coronary intervention).
 Anti-thrombotic medications, anticoagulants and reperfusion reduces mortality by counteracting thrombus formation and restoring coronary blood flow.

-Diagnosis and definition of STEMI (ST Elevation Mycoardial Infarction)
+Diagnosis and definition of acute STEMI (ST Elevation Myocardial Infarction)

 ST Elevation Myocardial Infarction (STEMI) is an acute coronary syndrome (ACS).
 There are two types of acute coronary syndromes: